elie00/exo/README.md

 This starts the exo dashboard and API at http://localhost:52415/

-**Important note for Linux users:** Currently, exo runs on CPU on Linux.
-GPU support for Linux platforms is under development.
-If you'd like to see support for your specific Linux hardware, please [search for existing feature requests](https://github.com/exo-explore/exo/issues) or create a new one.
+**Important note for Linux users:** exo now includes experimental NVIDIA GPU support on Linux!
+See the [Linux NVIDIA GPU Support](#linux-nvidia-gpu-support) section below for setup instructions.
+If you'd like to see support for additional Linux hardware, please [search for existing feature requests](https://github.com/exo-explore/exo/issues) or create a new one.

 ### macOS App